EXPERT BREAST SURGERY IN ORLAND PARK / CHICAGO

 A few days after surgery, any bandages that were applied are usually removed.* Many times, patients are required to wear a support bra or compression bandage to help support and position the breasts.
 All sutures are dissolvable.

 The breasts may feel tight at first as the skin adjusts to the new breast size, and the breasts themselves may seem hard at first, though they do soften in time.
 Swelling is common and usually begins to fade within a few weeks.
 Increased sensitivity to physical contact of the breasts may occur for a month or longer.
-The scars will be pink right after surgery and for several weeks, but will fade over a period of several months.
-Often times, breast exercise are performed to help the implants settle.
+The scars will be pink right after surgery and for several weeks, but will fade over a period of several months.* Oftentimes, breast exercises are performed to help the implants settle.